GIV-UCalgary/GIV-Website/content/home/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups = [
    "Team Leader",
    "Ph.D.
+Students",
-Students and Postdoctoral Researchers", "M.Sc.
+#"Ph.D.
+Students and Postdoctoral Researchers",
+   "M.Sc.
 Students",
    "Undergraduate Students"
   ]